 IAAO will be the global leader and preeminent source of standards, professional development and research in property appraisal, assessment administration and property tax policy.

-IAAO is a global community of mass appraisal experts who promote excellence in property appraisal, assessment administration and property tax policy through professional development, research and standards.
+The mission of IAAO is to promote global excellence in property appraisal, assessment administration, and property tax policy, through innovative professional development, education, research, and technical assistance.

 View IAAO's timeline!